 Cyrus the Great (576-530 BC) Known as ‘The King of Kings’ or ‘The King of the World’ he was the founder of the first Persian empire which in many ways laid the foundation for civilisation in antiquity.
 It comprised Western and Central Asia and stretched as far as the Indus River.
 The largest empire the world had ever seen, it continued to grow unchecked even after his death …….until it ran into Alexander the Great.

 Alexander the Great (356-323 BC) The Macedonia-born Greek leader who conquered the known world aged just 21.
-While Cyrus believed he was King of the World, Alexander believed he was the Son of the Gods and the knock-on effect of this extraordinary confidence a Golden Age empire which ran from the Balkans to what is now Pakistan.
-Perhaps, not so ‘golden’ for those he overran.
+While Cyrus believed he was King of the World, Alexander believed he was the Son of the Gods and the knock-on effect of this extraordinary confidence was a Golden Age empire which ran from the Balkans to what is now Pakistan.

 King David of Israel (1000 BC) Everyone knows the story of the shepherd boy who felled a giant warrior with nothing more than a sling and a stone, but David also reigned over Israel for 40 years during one of the most prosperous periods in its history.
 Known as ‘the Golden Age of Israel’.